What are Omegas and why we need them?

 The ecology of the ocean is paramount to life on earth, with phytoplankton producing huge amounts of oxygen, and fish considered carbon stabilisers for our atmosphere.
 Fish churn the sea, lowering sea temperatures- without them we have warmer sea temperatures and experience some of the most devastating results of global warming.

-From a health perspective we need to be concerned about heavy metals, microplastics and dioxins found in fish and fish oil- scary stuff!
+From a health perspective we should be aware of potential heavy metals, micro plastics and dioxins found in fish and fish oil.

 Getting sufficient omegas from your food